scaldwell545/retail_analysis_on_databricks/README.md

 Sort the employees by the number of orders they sold in descending order. <br>

--How many employees account for about half of the orders?  <br>
+- How many employees account for about half of the orders?  <br>

 List customers who have never placed an order. <br>